-I also picked up some handy tips while I was there that I can’t wait to share with you in this post…
+I also picked up on some handy tips and tricks while I was there that I can’t wait to share with you in this post…

 Just a heads up before we get stuck in, my tips are written from a couple’s perspective.
 But you can absolutely apply these when looking into ways to save money at Center Parcs as a family too.

 Book during the week & in term time (if possible)

 I would 100% recommend booking during the week rather than over the weekend.
 Not only does this save you money, but it’s also much quieter during the week, especially during term time.

 For our 2-bedroom Woodland lodge, we paid £379 from Monday to Friday.
 Had we booked the same lodge from Friday to Monday, we would have paid £579.